johnpgr/pixel-snapper-web/README.md

-# Sprite Fusion Pixel Snapper — Web Client
+# Pixel Snapper — Web Client

 An elegant, lightweight, and zero-dependency web frontend for the **Sprite Fusion Pixel Snapper** tool.
 This client enables game developers and pixel artists to snap AI-generated pixel art, inconsistent sprite sheets, or procedural 2D assets to a perfect, consistent grid and quantize colors to a clean palette—all running completely client-side in the browser via WebAssembly.